Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Dataset/remove/remove.md

 ### Result

-Should be able to remove the data from local storage.
+1. The data passed should be removed from the local table.